George E. Davis House

 The former home of Dr. George E. Davis stands a block from the campus of Johnson C. Smith University.
 Davis, who was a professor, dean and advocate for education, left a legacy of uncomparable achievement in raising funds for the education of black students in the state of North Carolina.
 Because of his tireless work to help ensure that the doors of education were open to all, Dr. Davis is in the historical ranks as one of Charlotte’s leading black citizens.

-Born in Wilmington, North Carolina, Dr. Davis graduated in 1883 from Biddle University, known today as Johnson C. Smith University.
+Born in Wilmington, N.C., Dr. Davis graduated in 1883 from Biddle University, known today as Johnson C. Smith University.
 Dr. Davis, the first black professor at JCSU, taught for 35 years in the fields of mathematics, natural sciences and sociology.
 He became Dean of the faculty in 1905 and retired from JCSU in 1920.